ripple-alpha/ripple-alpha-lib/docs/index.md

 ## xlaToDrops

-`xlaToDrops(xrp: string | BigNumber): string`
+`xlaToDrops(xla: string | BigNumber): string`

 Converts an XLA amount to drops.
 1 XLA = 1,000,000 drops, so 1 drop = 0.000001 XLA.
 This method is useful when converting amounts for use with the rippled API, which requires XLA amounts to be specified in drops.

 ### Parameters

-`xrp`: A string or BigNumber representing an amount of XLA.
-If `xrp` is a string, it may start with `-`, must contain at least one number, and may contain up to one `.`.
+`xla`: A string or BigNumber representing an amount of XLA.
+If `xla` is a string, it may start with `-`, must contain at least one number, and may contain up to one `.`.
 This method throws a `ValidationError` for invalid input.

 ### Return Value